JulianLang/faketastic/docs/topics/build-mechanism.md

 name: oneOf(['Item1', 'Item2']);
 ```

 As seen, the property `name` is assigned to the result of `oneOf`.
-This result is an object of type `Buildable`. `Buildable`s contain important information, such as which attached functions are present and the current value.
+This result is an object of type `Buildable`. `Buildable`s contain important information, like which attached functions are present and the current value.

 `oneOf` returns a buildable that includes a processor, that – as soon it gets called – randomly choose an item, turns it into a tree and append this tree to its own node, so that it gets part of the whole build-tree and thus, will be evaluated as well.